-In addition, it will be critically important to safely navigate people across Hwy 81 at the street level.
-Evaluating unconventional crossing grids such as diagonal, lit or painted crosswalks, timed and pedestrian activated crossings or pavement markings could all create a more pedestrian friendly environment.
-These initiatives do not come without costs, so the city should explore partnerships with other public entities or the opportunity to capture funding in partnership with the private sector through establishment of business improvement district-like models.
+In addition, it will be critically important to safely guide people across Hwy 81 at the street level.
+Advocating for the county to consider unconventional crossing grids such as diagonal, lit or raised pavement crosswalks, and pedestrian pavement markings could create a more pedestrian friendly environment.
+These initiatives do not come without costs, so supporting unconventional partnerships with other public entities or the opportunity to capture funding in partnership with the private sector through establishment of business improvement district-like models should be explored in conjunction with the county.